 On October 31, 2011, our stockholders authorized our board of directors to amend our amended and restated certificate of incorporation to effect a reverse stock split of our common stock at a ratio of one-for-two to one-for-four, at any time prior to our 2012 annual stockholders' meeting, the exact ratio of the reverse stock split to be determined by the board.
-As of the date of this Transition Report on Form 10-K/T, we have not effected the reverse stock split and, as such, the information with respect to our common stock in this Transition Report on Form 10-K/T and the accompanying financial statements and related notes does not give effect to any reverse stock split.
+We intend to effectuate a one-for- reverse stock split, in order to comply with the listing requirements of Nasdaq Capital Market.
+Such reverse stock split would immediately increase our stock price.
+In addition, such reverse stock split would reduce the number of shares of common stock outstanding and may affect the liquidity of our common stock.
+The reverse stock split is expected to occur the day immediately following the effectiveness of the registration statement of which this prospectus is a part.